-- Seven board members constitute a quorum for the Η. transaction of business.
-The board shall not take action unless at least seven members concur. - A board member may be removed only for incompetence, neglect of duty or malfeasance in office.
-A proceeding for the removal of a member may be commenced by the board or by the judicial standards commission.
+I. A board member may be removed only for incompetence, neglect of duty or malfeasance in office.
+A proceeding for the removal of a member may be commenced by action by the board.
 The supreme court has exclusive original jurisdiction in quo warranto over proceedings to remove members.
-A member shall be given notice of hearing and an opportunity to be heard before the member is removed. - [NEW MATERIAL] BOARD MEMBERS--QUALIFICATIONS--SECTION 4.
-LIMITATIONS.-- - To qualify for appointment to the board, a person shall: - be a resident of New Mexico for at least four years; - not have changed qualified political party (2) affiliation as shown on the person's voter registration for at least two years prior to appointment; - if appointed by the president of the state (3) .204365.5
+A member shall be given notice of hearing and an opportunity to be heard before the member is removed.

+SECTION 4.
+[NEW MATERIAL] BOARD MEMBERS--QUALIFICATIONS--LIMITATIONS.--

+- A. To qualify for appointment to the board, a person shall: - (1) be a resident of New Mexico for at least four years; - (2) not have changed qualified political party affiliation as shown on the person's voter registration for at least two years prior to appointment; - (3) if appointed by the board of commissioners of the state bar of New Mexico, be an attorney licensed to practice law in this state; and - (4) if appointed by the chief justice of the supreme court, be a retired judge. - B. Before entering upon the duties of the office of .206074.2 board member, each board member shall take the oath of office as provided in Article 20, Section 1 of the constitution of New Mexico and shall file that oath of office with the secretary of state.